No. 2 in a series on Myths, Misunderstandings, and Magical Thinking about Noise

 It’s not uncommon for the “decibel” or “dB” to be discussed as if it’s a physical unit with a fixed meaning, like a kilogram.
 This is not correct.
 In truth it is an artificial shorthand for expressing energy ratios using a tidy textbook equation.
 In reality, measuring or interpreting actual sounds using decibels can actually be quite complex.
 Without the proper training, it can be downright confusing.

 The misuse of decibels in a noise control context results in regulations that are unenforceable, specifications that yield no benefit, and measurement results that are all over the map.
-Each failure causes folks to be less hopeful about noise control, even if no noise control engineer was actually involved.
+Each failure causes folks to be less hopeful about noise control, even if no noise control professional was actually involved.
 In this way, decibel abuse leads to a noisier world, or at least to one that doesn’t get quieter anytime soon.

 Decibels are used in acoustic measurements in a variety of ways, to describe both